Rallygoers demand accountability in death of Jaahnavi Kandula, callous comments

-About 150 people took to the Seattle intersection Thursday where a 23-year-old student was fatally struck by an officer’s cruiser early this year, calling for accountability for the officer who hit her and for a police union leader’s callous comments about the crash.
+More than 200 people took to the Seattle intersection Thursday where a 23-year-old student was fatally struck by an officer’s cruiser early this year, calling for accountability for the officer who hit her and for a police union leader’s callous comments about the crash.

 Body-camera footage released this week depicts Officer Daniel Auderer, vice president of the Seattle Police Officers Guild, joking with the rank-and-file police union’s president after the Jan.
 23 crash that killed Jaahnavi Kandula in South Lake Union.